Jud1cator/training-pipeline/README.md

-# Training Pipeline for Computer Vision Neural Networks
+# Training Pipeline for Computer Vision Neural Networks on Pytorch Lightning

 Training pipeline is a tool that helps automate the experiments with training neural networks for computer vision tasks, such us Image Classification and Object Detection.